 Next Meeting

-The next meeting of the COW will take place at the University of Warwick on Thursday 20th February 2025.
-The meeting will begin at 2pm.
-All talks will be held in room D1.07 in the Zeeman Building.
+The next meeting of the COW will take place at Loughborough University on Thursday 27th March 2025.
+The meeting will start at 1:30pm and finish at 5:30pm.
+All talks will take place in room SCH.0.01 in the Schofield Buiding.

 For those who do not wish to attend the meeting in-person, we also plan to broadcast talks live using Microsoft Teams.
 Information about how to join the Teams meeting will be circulated to the COW mailing list the day before the meeting.
 If you would like to join the COW mailing list, instructions on how to do so may be found on the mailing lists page.
 If you would like to attend the meeting remotely but do not want to join the mailing list, please send an email to Alan Thompson (A.M.Thompson (at) lboro.ac.uk) requesting the meeting information.